On July 2012, Ocean Nutrition Canada, a producer of omega-3 oils from fish, was acquired by DSM N.V. for $540 million.

 As for the investors, Richardson and Sons also remained in the old world.
 Founded in 1857 as a grain business, they did diversify from commodity seeds into agriculture, energy, real estate, and financial services.
 These are still traditional infrastructure businesses.

-It is Robert Orr who is navigating forth into this new sea.
+It is Robert Orr who is navigating forth into this new world.
 He is now CEO and managing partner of a venture firm focused on investing in environmentally sustainable aquaculture.

 The fund, Cuna del Mar, is a family office fund based in USA, financed by Christy Walton, billionaire daughter-in-law of the founder of Walmart, another old world business.